Hunterteaegg/Linux_Device_Driver/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## DESCRIPTION
     This repository is used to store and backup some sensors or devices drivers used in Linux of Raspberrypi.
-Here is my compile environment below:
+    Here is my compilation environment below:
     - Kernel : aarch64 Linux 5.4.0-1023-raspi
     - OS : Ubuntu 20.04 focal
     - CPU : BCM2835 @ 4x 1.2GHz